 Update: Planning permission for Power Court has been

-But moving away from the airport, there were a number of key development schemes that were showcased which included multi-million-pound mixed-use developments at Napier Gateway by J2 Global (to be completed in 2020), High Town by Sloane International, Butterfield Business Park by Henry Boot Developments and lastly, Power Court & Newlands Park.
+But moving away from the airport, several key development schemes were showcased which included multi-million-pound mixed-use developments at Napier Gateway by J2 Global (to be completed in 2020), High Town by Sloane International, Butterfield Business Park by Henry Boot Developments and lastly, Power Court & Newlands Park.

 These criticisms, however, are slightly unfair, as from a business standpoint Capital & Regional’s concerns are well versed and are understandable.
 One of C&R’s main issues with the Power Court development is its location.
 2020’s Power Court scheme would have to be built on an entirely new site as opposed to redeveloping at its existing one, slightly out of the town